TZstatsADS/Spring2018-Project4-grp6/README.md

 The report of entire project with the detailed analysis and explaination are shown in the main.rmd file of the doc folder.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+1. Chandak, Anshuma :
+2. He, Shan :
+3. Li, Hongyu :
+4. Liu, Shiyu :
+5. Zhang, Junkai :

+References:
+1.
+2.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.